 Autumn is one of the most important times of the year for gardening, so it’s worth investing the time to get it tidied up.

 Follow these tips to keep your outdoor space looking good throughout the autumn and winter months.
+Then head to our dedicated garden hub page to explore more gardening advice.

 1. Clear away furniture